Mountaineering Basics: How to Get Into Mountaineering

 8. The Summit is Only Half Way

-In fact, descending the mountain is the most dangerous part of any climb, most accidents in mountaineering happen on the downhill.
+In fact, descending the mountain is the most dangerous part of any climb, and most accidents in mountaineering happen on the downhill.
 Your body is tired, the objective appears complete and it’s easy to get complacent.

 The wear and tear of the downhill on your joints can quickly cause injury.
 Remember that mental discipline?
-Well now’s the time to unleash your mental prowess.
-Stay focused, keep safe and pay attention to your footwork on the downhill.
-If you need to rappel (descend on a rope) always double check your system.
+Well, now’s the time to unleash your mental prowess.
+Stay focused, keep safe, and pay attention to your footwork on the downhill.
+If you need to rappel (descend on a rope), always double check your system.

 9. Understanding Consequence

 You hear a lot of mountaineers and climbing guides talk about consequences.
 When you are faced with a choice in the mountains, it’s important to understand the consequence of that choice.
-Ask yourself “what’s the consequence if I fall here?”
+Ask yourself “What’s the consequence if I fall here?”
 “What are the potential consequences if I glissade and can’t stop myself?”
 “What is the potential consequence if we push on despite signs of the weather turning?”

 Evaluating consequence allows you to assess risk.
 Consequence is a part of every mountaineering decision, so think wisely and be vocal about your thoughts in a group setting.